-This is a tutorial I did at NAIST for people to start learning how to program basic algorithms for natural language processing.
+This is a tutorial I do at NAIST for people to start learning how to program basic algorithms for natural language processing.
 You should need very little programming experience to start out, but each of the tutorials builds on the stuff from the previous tutorials, so it is highly recommended that you do them in order.
-You can also download the data for the practice exercises.
+You can download the slides and data for the practice exercises from github.

 - Tutorial 0: Programming Basics

 - Tutorial 4: Part-of-Speech Tagging with Hidden Markov Models

 - Tutorial 7: Neural Networks

 - Tutorial 8: Recurrent Neural Networks

 - Tutorial 10: Phrase Structure Parsing